jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

 example be added manually or by a cluster autoscaler.
-The **continuous pre-puller** uses a [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to force kubernetes to pull the user image on all nodes as soon as a node is present.
+The **continuous pre-puller** uses a [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to force Kubernetes to pull the user image on all nodes as soon as a node is present.
 The continuous pre-puller uses minimal resources on all nodes and greatly speeds up the user pod start time.